ChrisBFX/mothbus/README.md

 ## Status

-The library is currently in a proof-of-concept state and while it maybe it already works, there are many unaddressed issues and internal inconsistencies.
+The library is currently in a proof-of-concept state and while it maybe already works, there are many unaddressed issues and internal inconsistencies.

 ## Requirements